rowlandcoping/hopes-and-dreams/README.md

 #### Planner Collection

 The Planner collection will be created on the same basis as diary entries and will have comments enabled.
-Additionally, each plan added to the planner will have the option to create a seperate task entry linked to the plan by an ID created in Python.
+Additionally, each plan added to the planner will have the option to create a seperate task entry linked.
 I have chosen to use this rather than create nested entities.

 #### Requests Collection

-The Requestscollection will be created on the same basis as diary entries and will have comments enabled.
+The Requests collection will be created on the same basis as diary entries and will have comments enabled.

 #### Comments Collection

 Each comment will be linked to another entity and a user by ID.
-It can be identified by the following keys:  user_ID (user making the comment), entity_ID (entity it relates to), like, dislike reply1, reply1 like/dislikes, reply1 user_id etc (replies added on the fly to each document as they are added).
+It can be identified by the following keys:  user_ID (user making the comment), entity_ID (entity it relates to), like, dislike reply1, reply1 like/dislikes, reply1 user_id etc (replies added on the fly to each document as they are added), no_replies (for iterating over the data).

 ## UX - Skeleton
 ([back to top](#contents))